 - 5. The CEC students do not participate in local competency tests.
 Depending on the annual IEP and the three-year re-evaluation cycle, the student may participate in a nationally normed test to determine achievement levels to assist in the individualized planning for the student.
 These tests may include but are not limited to, the Wechsler Individual Achievement Test, the Brigance Comprehensive Inventory of Basic Skills, and the Kaufman Test of Academic Achievement. - 6.
-The CEC does not currently host parent-teacher conferences but intends to start hosting them beginning with the 2024-2025 school year. - 7.
+The CEC & ATC programs will be holding parent-teacher conferences in March 2025.
+There will be options for parents to attend in-person or virtually. - 7.
 Some students who attend the CEC are high school age but, due to their disabilities, do not enroll in postsecondary programs, participate in college classes, or take classes that lead to college credits.